 The inspector found that there were sufficient staff on duty to meet the needs of residents.
 Staff were observed to be actively involved in conversation with the residents, offering them choices in relation to daily activities and where and how they wanted to spend their day.
+The inspector saw that the interaction between staff and residents was kind and respectful, and the relationship was trustful, like talking to a family member.

 The daily food menu was clearly displayed and included a number of choices at each mealtime.
 The inspector observed the lunch time dining experience.
-The food was served in the dining room on the ground floor, in the sitting area on the first floor and in residents' bedrooms based on the expressed resident's choice.
-The inspector observed that staff were available to assist residents.
-Visiting was not restricted, and the inspector observed visitors coming and going in the centre throughout the day.
+The food was served in the dining room or in the residents' bedrooms based on the expressed resident's choice.
+The inspector observed that staff was available to assist residents.
+Some visitors were also present and stayed with residents during meal times.
+The visiting was not restricted, and the inspector observed visitors coming and going in the centre throughout the day.